Explore the past and connect with its people through archaeology- and anthropology-inspired programs at the Skirball.

 Unearth and Explore Sundays

-Archaeologists, indigenous teaching artists, and historians lead special projects and hands-on activities every third Sunday at 11:30 am and 1:30 pm.
+Archaeologists, Indigenous teaching artists, and historians lead special projects and hands-on activities on select Sundays at 11:30 am and 1:30 pm.

 Join Historian Anne Collier of the University of La Verne Cultural and Natural Collections for a hands-on activity about artifact preservation.